1957 Harry Belafonte – Jamaica Farewell

 Harry Belafonte’s parents were both from Jamaica, although Harry was born in Harlem.
 When he was five years old, Harry went to Jamaica to live with one of his grandmothers.
 He moved back to New York City to attend high school.
 He became close friends with Sidney Poitier and began taking acting lessons.

 To pay for his acting lessons, Harry began singing at clubs.
 He signed a contract with RCA Records and had his first big hit in 1953 with Matilda, a calypso song that dated back to the thirties.
-He re-recorded the song for an album in 1956.

 Harry worked with Calypso singer/songwriter Irving Burgie to record his next album, Calypso, in 1956.
 Irving took credit for writing the first single from the album, Jamaica Farewell, although Harry and others claim he put the song together from several older folksongs.
 The Kingston Trio specialized in Calypso music for a brief time and took their group’s name from the mention of Kingston, Jamaica, in Harry’s record.